-Redundancies are something which are very common when the economy is slow.
+Redundancies are something that is very common when the economy is slow.
 At the moment, many large companies are preparing to make large scale redundancies.
 There are few people who will not know of anyone, either at work or outside of work, who has not faced redundancy.

 How to Cope with Redundancy